RPT-TABLE-U.S. jobless claims fall in latest week

 STATES WITH DECREASES IN CLAIMS OF MORE THAN 1,000:

-The department said three states reported a decrease in claims, not seasonally
+The department said 14 states reported a decrease in claims, not seasonally

-adjusted, of more than 1,000 in the week ended Aug.
-25, the latest period for
+adjusted, of more than1,000 in the week ended July 14, the latest period for

 Reuters survey of U.S.economists' forecast: